Taxation of international executives

 Private retirement and disability pensions are compulsory for most employees subject to the Federal Old Age and Disability Insurance for annual earnings between CHF 24,675 and CHF 84,600.
 The employer’s contributions must be at least equal to those of the employee.
 Rates vary according to age.
 Most pension plans give additional pension cover in excess of these minimum requirements.

-Contributions to foreign pension plans may be deductible provided the plan is broadly similar (such as insured risks, benefits, and so on) to a Swiss pension plan.
+Contributions to foreign pension plans may be deductible provided the plan is considered to meet the same requirements as a Swiss pension scheme (such as insured risks, insured population,benefits, and so on).

 Are there any gift, wealth, estate, and/or inheritance taxes in Switzerland?